neurobooth/neurobooth-os/docs/inter_machine_setup.md

 ## 8. Expected state (harness checklist)

-The harness portion of #764 (deferred to Phase 1) will validate the state below from CTR.
+The harness portion of #764 (`extras/perf/booth_security_snapshot.py`, run on the booth) captures and validates the state below; Section 10 documents how to run it.
 Capture this as the booth-side acceptance criterion:

 | Property | Expected value | How to check on booth |
 |---|---|---|